 - Pork Chops with Apples and Onions: This quick and easy meal is perfect for a weeknight dinner and especially if you’ve got apples on hand and would like to use them up!

 - Balsamic Roast Pork Tenderloin: This balsamic roast pork is made with a savory balsamic glaze that is absolutely perfect for the holidays or a weekend dinner.

 Garlic Butter Baked Pork Chops

-- Season pork chops with salt and pepper and set aside.
+- Preheat oven to 375°F. Season the pork chops with salt and pepper, and set aside.

-- In a small bowl mix together butter, thyme, and garlic.
+- In a small bowl, mix together the butter, thyme, and garlic.
 Set aside.